-We are specialists at reviewing and advising upon settlement agreements, whether you just want yours signed off, whether you’d like the terms negotiated (including perhaps an increase of the settlement money) or whether you just want to know if you’re getting a good deal.
+We are specialists at reviewing and advising upon settlement agreements – whether you just need yours signed off, you know you’d like the terms negotiated (including perhaps an increase of the settlement money), or you just want to know if you’re being offered a good deal.

 Should I Sign My Settlement Agreement?

 Whether you sign your settlement agreement is entirely up to you – you're under no obligation to sign it, especially if you think you may have a tribunal claim.
 If you are happy with it, you need to sign and you need to get an independent solicitor to sign it...Read more

 Settlement agreements are individual contracts between you and your employer.
 As such, settlement agreements are not set in stone there is no right or wrong answer.
 There are certain minimum contents set out by statute, such as it must be in writing and signed by an independent solicitor, but the...Read more

 Garden Leave and Settlement Agreements